 Vacation in the capital!
-Raleigh is the proud city center to the stunning state of North Carolina.
+Raleigh is the proud city center of the stunning state of North Carolina.
 It is known as a bustling technological hub, an inspiring outdoor wonderland, and a welcoming Southern treasure.

 Here, visitors can explore everything from the personal intricacies of art to the thrilling tales of history, right down to the ethereal beauty of the forests.
 There is so much wrapped into such an interesting town; you may just need a checklist to get through it all.

 Check out these top 10 tourist attractions in Raleigh to get started on your dream vacay.